vectra-ai-research/derf/docs/attack-techniques/aws/rds-share-snapshot.md

 #### Clean Up:

-- Removes the `restore` attribute from the fictitious external AWS account.
+- Removes the external fictitious external AWS account or "all" from the `restore` attribute.
   - Executed as the `DeRF Default User`